hardlec99/SelfAware99/README.md

 Here I am.
 If we can learn together that would be awesome!
 I would also love to be of help for many as me willing to give their lives a 180 turn.

-I'll be adding more skills to my profile once I become an Android Development!
+I'll be adding more skills to my profile once I become an Android Developer!

 Stay tuned for a personal Blog! :)